Krasnogorsk, Moscow Oblast: Education and culture

-Education is represented by 18 government and 4 private schools.
+Education is represented by 18 government and four private schools.

-In addition, the city has a music school, art school, a center for the development of creativity for children and youth, a sports school for basketball.

 In Krasnogorsk there is The Moscow Region Palace of Culture, the Scarlet Sails Concert Hall with an organ function (the Krasnogorsk Philharmonic Society operates on the basis of the hall).
 Krasnogorsk has the only museum of German anti-fascists in the country.
-Near Krasnogorsk, there is a private museum of vintage cars and technology.

 Sports

 The city is home to Zorky Krasnogorsk bandy team, who are former national champions for men (three titles, one each for Soviet Union, Commonwealth of Independent States (the only season that title was played for) and Russia).
-After getting in financial problems, the team did not play in the 2016–17 Russian Bandy Super League, but will return to the highest division for the 2017–18 season.
+After getting in financial problems, the team did not play in the 2016–17 Russian Bandy Super League, but has returned to the highest division for the 2017–18 season.
 The club has also become national champions for women.
 Their home arena, Zorky Stadium, has a capacity of 8,000.
-7th-9 December 2017, it will host a four nations tournament.
+From December 7th to the 9th, 2017, it has hosted a four nations tournament.

 Notable people

-Krasnogorsk is the birthplace of Russian hockey player Vladimir Petrov.
+Krasnogorsk is the birthplace of Russian former hockey player Vladimir Petrov.

-American MMA fighter Jeff Monson was elected to the local council in 2018.
+American-born MMA fighter Jeff Monson was elected to the local council in 2018.
+He said "I was invited by United Russia party to run but I am independent.
+Unfortunately I learned there are no communists in Communist party in Russia."